What Are Prominent Ears?

 - Post-operative follow-up appointments

-Because this procedure is rebate-eligible under Medicare only for patients under 18, Dr Tomlinson’s team will review your eligibility and discuss costs in detail during consultation.
+This procedure is rebate-eligible under Medicare and private health insurance only for patients under 18.
+Dr Tomlinson’s team will review your child’s eligibility and discuss costs in detail following your consultation.
+Photographs of your child’s ear are taken and placed in the medical file to document Medicare eligibility.

 For private insurance, speak with your provider about your hospital excess and what rebates you are eligible for – Advise that the Medicare item number is 45659.